grandjeanmartin/intellectualcooperation/people.md

 ### Kaiyi Li

-Dr Kaiyi Li is a postdoctoral researcher at Meida|Transformation, Leibniz-Institute for Educational Media|Georg-Eckert Institute.
+Dr Kaiyi Li is a postdoctoral researcher at Media/Transformation, Leibniz-Institute for Educational Media/Georg-Eckert Institute.
 She is the project leader of the digital transformation of school education in China: Policies, governance-structures and local stakeholders.
 She wrote her PhD thesis titled Transnational Educational Cooperation Between the League of Nations and China during the Interwar Period.
 In her PhD thesis, she analyzed how the International Committee on Intellectual Cooperation coordinated the cooperation with four representative events: teaching about the League of Nations, the cooperation in educational films, the League of Nations’ education mission to China in 1931 and Chinese education mission to Europe in 1932.
 Her thesis has been published by Palgrave Macmillan with the title Transnational Education Between the League of Nations and China.
 She also published a paper about the Chinese education mission to Europe in Paedagogica Historica.
 She is currently interested in the activities of Chinese representatives in the International Committee on Intellectual and the program of teaching about the League of Nations during the interwar period.

 [Personal homepage](http://www.gei.de/mitarbeiter/dr-des-kaiyi-li.html)